Peter Godwin: Mukiwa

 In 1997, Godwin published Mukiwa: A White Boy in Africa.
-A memoir about growing up in Southern Rhodesia in the 1960s and 1970s during the Rhodesian Bush War, it was described by the Boston Globe as "devastatingly brilliant" and "[o]ne of the best memoirs to come out of Africa."
-The book won The Orwell Prize in 1997.
+A memoir about growing up in Southern Rhodesia in the 1960s and 1970s during the Rhodesian Bush War, it was described by The Boston Globe as "devastatingly brilliant" and "[o]ne of the best memoirs to come out of Africa".
+The book won the Orwell Prize in 1997.

 When a Crocodile Eats the Sun

-In 2006, his second memoir, When a Crocodile Eats the Sun, was published.
-It details the ebbing of his father's life, set to the backdrop of modern-day Zimbabwe, and his discovery of his father's Polish Jewish roots.
+In 2006, Godwin's second memoir, When a Crocodile Eats the Sun, was published.
+It details the ebbing of his father's life, set against the backdrop of modern-day Zimbabwe, and his discovery of his father's Polish Jewish roots.

 The Fear

-Godwin's book, The Fear: Robert Mugabe and the Martyrdom of Zimbabwe (2011), chronicles the systematic campaign of murder and torture unleashed by Zimbabwe's autocratic ruler following his defeat at the polls.
+Godwin's book, The Fear: Robert Mugabe and the Martyrdom of Zimbabwe (2011), chronicles the campaign of murder and torture unleashed by Zimbabwe's autocratic ruler following his defeat at the polls.
 Godwin was interviewed by Terry Gross on Fresh Air (NPR) in March 2011 about the situation in Zimbabwe since the 2008 general election.

 The Fear was selected as a best book of 2011 by The New Yorker, The Economist, and Publishers Weekly.